SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 ### AV1 decoder

-- `Av1Decoder.ReadTile()` checks `tileReader` in the branch where it is known to be null, so the first tile cannot reach reconstruction.
-- Decoder state is allocated or replaced at multiple points, making parsed tile state, reconstructed frame state, and ownership unclear.
+- The single-still `Av1Decoder` path now parses tile state before allocating and reconstructing one frame, and it disposes the reconstruction planes after pixel conversion.
+Reference-frame, `show_existing_frame`, and multi-frame ownership remain incomplete.
 - The reconstruction pipeline disables loop filtering, CDEF, super-resolution, loop restoration, and padding with constant flags.
 These are normative stages when signaled, not optional quality improvements.
-- Loop restoration, filter intra prediction, palette paths, `show_existing_frame`, reference/CDF state, and other syntax paths contain `NotImplementedException` or equivalent unsupported branches.
+- Loop restoration, palette paths, `show_existing_frame`, reference/CDF state, and other syntax paths contain `NotImplementedException` or equivalent unsupported branches.
 - The frame buffer now establishes two-byte native sample storage, logical plane rows, and sample-unit block strides for 10/12-bit frames.
 The active prediction and block reconstruction path is still limited to 8-bit samples and must be connected to the existing high-bit-depth inverse-transform core.
 - `Av1YuvConverter` now consumes the signaled range, supported H.273 matrix coefficients, subsampling, and chroma sample position for 8, 10, and 12-bit output and uses one allocator-backed RGB row.
 Constant-luminance and chromaticity-derived matrices, ICtCp, and encoder-side subsampling remain incomplete.
 - The inverse-transform path allocates arrays in a per-transform hot path.